mozilla/glean/docs/user/README.md

 ### [Language Binding Specific Information](./language-bindings/android/index.html)

-This section contains guides and essays regarding specific usage's and possibilities in each of Glean's language bindings.
+This section contains guides and essays regarding specific usage information and possibilities in each of Glean's language bindings.

 Check out this section for important information on the language binding you are using.